 Olivet students in the university's journalism program expect to experience a blend of professional practices with biblical vision and mission.
-In OCJ's 'Thesis Research and Methodology' course, students are learning how to prepare for their master theses.
+In OSMC's 'Thesis Research and Methodology' course, students are learning how to prepare for their master theses.

 Visual media is gaining more and more importance in the journalism field.
 Students at the Olivet University College of Journalism have been putting classroom knowledge into practice.

 Olivet College of Journalism dean Dr. David James Randolph will be hosting this year's New Way Media & Art Festival in Albany, California across from the Bay Bridge.

 The Olivet College of Journalism recently launched a program for students working in the broadcasting field.
 One of the side projects includes supporting the university's student newsletter, The Olive Leaf, with online video reporting.